 The theater classes at Nicolet satisfy students’ needs in two ways.
 For the student who is actively seeking involvement in performance or stage crew, the classes provide the necessary basis.
-Additionally, if the student is curious about theater, he/she can receive an overview that will enhance his/her appreciation of theater as an art form.
+Additionally, if the student is curious about theater, they can receive an overview that will enhance their appreciation of theater as an art form.

 Acting 1 covers the basic concepts of acting.
 Through exercises, readings and scene preparation, students explore acting as an art form.
 Other basic theatre concepts are also studied in order to provide students with an overview of the various opportunities and facets of theater.

 This course is for the serious acting student.
 Students will extend the basic knowledge they have acquired of acting from the Acting I class.
 Exercises will be individually chosen for the students in order to stretch their creative ability.
 Lessons will include in depth character analysis across different genres of theatrical material.
 Students must be motivated to create on a high artistic level.